 Distinguishing characteristics include the golden colored eye, round dark head, puffy crest, and wing patch.
 The male has a unique round white facial spot.
 Goldeneyes are active, strong-winged fliers moving singly or in small flocks.
 Distinctive wing-whistling sound in flight has earned them the name of whistlers.

-Bold black and white color pattern and low, swift flight are features to look for in the field.
+The bufflehead is the smallest diving duck in North America.
+The bufflehead has a white and black head.
 Unlike most divers, it takes off without running along the water surface.
 They can fly straight up from a watery takeoff.
 Male has large white patch on a puffy greenish head.